How to Practice Chinese Tones: 11 Foolproof Tips to Mastering Pronunciation

-Tones seem to be one of the biggest obstacles foreigners face when they begin learning Chinese.
+Tones are one of the biggest challenges beginners face when they start learning Chinese.

 - Why Do I Need to Learn Chinese Tones, Anyway?